jonlai211/Swarm-Fish-Control/docs/Jetson Xavier NX Deployment.md

 1. Download the appropriate PyTorch and TorchVision versions compatible with Jetson NX from this forum thread.

 2. For TorchVision, follow the provided instructions to build it before use.
-[How to import tensorrt in python on jetson nx](https://forums.developer.nvidia.com/t/how-to-import-tensorrt-in-python-on-jetson-nx/261353).
+You can find at here [PyTorch for Jetson](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048).